The Trinity of God

 God is One in His Trinity; the Trinity of God is God the Father, God the Son Jesus, and God the Holy Spirit.
 The Trinity of God is not directly mentioned in the Scripture.
 However, the Trinity of God is implied in many passages of Scripture (See Comments Matthew 3:16, Comments John 1:1, and Comments John 1:18).

 We can imagine the Trinity of God as a triangle with God the Father, God the Son Jesus Christ, and God the Holy Spirit, all connected as Three Persons in One.
 God in His Trinity is eternal and creator of all things seen and unseen.
 Genesis 1:1 tells us that “in the beginning, God created the heavens and the earth,” and Genesis 1:26 tells us that “God said, Let Us make man in Our image, after Our likeness.”
-When the Bible has said “create in Our likeness,” it means that the Trinity of God has been involved from the beginning of the creation.
+When the Bible says “create in Our likeness,” it means that the Trinity of God has been involved from the beginning of the creation.
 The Trinity of God has created all things in this time of creation, the world of the seen and the unseen; the God of Three has created all for His pleasure (See Comments John 1:1).

 God the Father is eternal and exists before all created things, and in Him, the Son Jesus Christ and the Holy Spirit exist as well; Three Gods but equal in One, each has its own duty, which makes the Three become One in duty as well.
 The Father is above all, but the Three are united together in Him (See Comments John 14:28).